lzap/vim-selinux/README.md

 # SELinux Vim plugin

-Helps SELinux policy maintainers to see through the m4 crap.
+Helps SELinux policy maintainers to see through the m4 thing.
 [Upstream site](https://github.com/lzap/vim-selinux).

 What does it do?